Analysis | Europe Needs to Cut Energy Demand. Now.

 Demand needs to come down.
 Now.
 A ban on Russian energy flows cannot be offset through higher supply from elsewhere.
 U.S. shale and increased production from Saudi Arabia and others may lead to more oil flowing into the markets.
 But that’s not enough to replace Russian petroleum.
 There are even fewer offsets for gas and coal.

-There are simple measures to take: Reduce speed limits on highways; ask consumers to turn down their thermostats a touch; encourage the use of public transportation by reducing the cost of tickers, or letting people ride on weekends for free.
+There are simple measures to take: Reduce speed limits on highways; ask consumers to turn down their thermostats a touch; encourage the use of public transportation by reducing the cost of tickets, or letting people ride on weekends for free.
 The International Energy Agency has been preparing for a crisis like this for 40-plus years and has a 78-page handbook, “Saving Oil in a Hurry,” ready for use.
 Decisiveness is key.
 If politicians can’t figure on the way forward, market forces will.
 And they are unforgiving.

 More From Bloomberg Opinion: